-Changes in endowment net assets for the fiscal year ended June 30, 2020 is as follows:
+There were no changes in endowment net assets for the fiscal year ended June 30, 2021.

-11. CONSERVATION EASEMENT
+13. CONSERVATION EASEMENT

-On December 20, 2013, a Conservation Easement was executed by, and between, Harrison Fremont Park LLC, and San Francisco Parks Alliance, that created a 24,000 square foot open-space area adjacent to the Rincon Green Apartments located at 333 Harrison Street.
+On December 20, 2013, a Conservation Easement was executed by, and between, Harrison Fremont Park LLC, and San Francisco Parks Alliance, that created a 24,000 square foot openspace area adjacent to the Rincon Green Apartments located at 333 Harrison Street.
 The purpose of the easement is to maintain the Park in its open-space condition, to provide significant daytime public use for quiet enjoyment and passive recreational pursuits; and to ensure the maintenance of appropriate amenities to support such uses.
 Harrison Fremont Park LLC retains all responsibilities and shall bear all costs and liabilities of any kind related to the ownership, operation, upkeep, and maintenance of the Park, including liability insurance coverage.